-All development proposals should:
+All development proposals must:

-- (d) conserve and enhance the network of geodiversity, habitats, species and sites (both statutory and non-statutory) of international, national and local importance commensurate with their status and give appropriate weight to their importance; - (e) avoid negative impacts on biodiversity and geodiversity; - (f) deliver a net gain in biodiversity, proportionate to the scale of development proposed, by creating, restoring and enhancing habitats and enhancing them for the benefit of species; - (g) where necessary, protect and enhance the aquatic environment within or adjoining the site, including water quality and habitat.
-For riverside development, this includes the need to consider options for riverbank naturalisation.
-In all cases regard should be had to the Cambridgeshire Flood and Water SPD or Peterborough Flood and Water SPD (or their successors); and - (h) for minerals extraction proposals, enable periodic temporary access in order to record, sample and document the geodiversity.
+- (d) conserve and enhance the network of geodiversity, habitats, species and sites (both statutory and non-statutory) of international, national and local importance commensurate with their status and give appropriate weight to their importance; - (e) avoid negative impacts on biodiversity and geodiversity; - (f) deliver a measurable net gain in biodiversity, proportionate to the scale of development proposed, by creating, restoring and enhancing habitats and enhancing them for the benefit of species;

+- (g) where viable opportunities arise, contribute to the delivery of the Local Nature Partnership vision to 'double land for nature'; - (h) where necessary, protect and enhance the aquatic environment within, adjoining or functionally linked to the site, including water quality and habitat.
+Where appropriate, proposals should identify Water Framework Directive (WFD) (or equivalent, if superseded) waterbodies in the vicinity of the proposal, and set out how WFD status will be protected and, if opportunities arise, improved, with any mitigation proposed being suitable and appropriate to the water body affected.
+For riverside development, proposals should consider options for riverbank naturalisation.
+In all cases regard should be had to the Cambridgeshire Flood and Water SPD or Peterborough Flood and Water SPD (or their successors); and - (i) for mineral extraction proposals, enable periodic temporary access in order to record, sample and document the geodiversity.

-Minerals and Waste Management proposals must be accompanied by a completed biodiversity checklist (see respective planning authority website for details) and must identify features of value on and adjoining the site and to provide an audit of losses and gains in existing and proposed habitat.
+Unless national policy or legislation provides an alternative but similar mechanism, mineral and waste management proposals must (unless a decision taker would clearly not benefit from it) be accompanied by a completed biodiversity checklist (see respective planning authority website for details) and must identify features of value on and adjoining the site and to provide an audit of losses and gains in existing and proposed habitat.
 Where there is the potential for the presence of protected species and/or habitats, a relevant ecological survey(s) must be undertaken by a suitably qualified ecologist.
 The development proposals must be informed by the results of both the checklist and survey.